Malaysia Airlines Flight 370 disappearance theories: Cyberattack

 The hypothesis that a cyberattack may have been carried out on Flight 370 has been raised, primarily based on statements made by Sally Leivesley, a former scientific advisor to the UK government.
+Leivesley proposed that hackers may have changed the plane's speed, direction, and altitude using radio signals to the plane's flight management system.
 Whether existing security on commercial flights is sufficient to prevent such an attack is also a matter of debate, although Boeing has dismissed the possibility.
 A spokeswoman for the company, Gayla Keller, said that they were "confident in the robust protection of all flight[-]critical systems and inability for a hacker to gain access by either external or internal means on the 777 and all Boeing airplanes."

 Supporters of this theory have cited an app created by Hugo Teso with which Teso was able to hack into pilot-training software.
 Teso presented his findings at a conference in April 2013.
 The Federal Aviation Administration and other major governmental bodies dismissed the significance of the app.
 They stated that the software on an actual plane would be different from the software on which Teso had tested his app.

 Vertical entry into the sea

-Texas A&M University mathematics professor Goong Chen has argued that the plane may have entered the sea vertically; any other angle of entry would have splintered the airplane to many pieces, which would have necessarily been found already.
+Texas A&M University mathematics professor Goong Chen has argued that the plane may have entered the sea vertically; any other angle of entry would have splintered the airplane into many pieces, which would have necessarily been found already.